 Power amplifier repair

 Power amplifier repair, here is another place things have changed .
-No longer do you need three men and a little boy to get your 1200 watt power amplifier into the shop for repair.
+No longer do you need three men and a little boy to get your 1200 watt power amplifier off the shelf for repair.
 Most of this is due to the advent of digital switching supplies which have allowed manufactures to eliminate some of the transformer bulk.
 Which is where most of the weight comes into play in a power amp.
-Of course if you do have and older heavier power amplifier we will be happy to help you carry it into the shop from you car :) While most power amplifier repairs involve solid state units there are tube power amplifiers out there as well.
+While most power amplifier repairs involve solid state units there are tube power amplifiers out there as well.
 Whether your electronic repair needs involve a solid state amplifier or one of the rarer tube units we have the knowledge and experience with power amplifier repair that you need. - Back to top

-We repair all makes and models of home stereo's and CD players here and I have personally been doing stereo repair since the mid 70's a lot has changed over the years but a lot remains the same as well in that our customers rely on us to get the best sound possible in the course of repairing their stereo equipment.
-We of course have been providing CD player repair since they first came out on the market.
+We repair all makes and models of home stereo's here and I have personally been doing stereo repair since the mid 70's a lot has changed over the years but a lot remains the same as well in that our customers rely on us to get the best sound possible in the course of repairing their stereo equipment.

 Turntable repair, Record player repair & DJ equipment repair

 I have been repairing turntables since the mid 70's and DJ equipment pretty much since it hit the club scene.
 So whether it be a turntable repair for your DJ set up or a turntable repair for your home stereo system we can repair it right.
 We can of course provide you with electronic repair on any of your other DJ equipment such as mixers and CD players as well . - Back to top